mozilla/glean/docs/user/user/debugging/python.md

 logging.getLogger("glean").setLevel(logging.DEBUG)
 ```

-This flexible logging API is unable to display networking-related log messages.
+The flexible logging API is unable to display networking-related log messages or ping contents with `GLEAN_LOG_PINGS` set to true.

 See the [Python logging documentation][python-logging] for more information.